Text and photos: Peter Mann

 The impression on the inside is of a large, uncluttered space – because there are no pillars or furniture to obstruct one’s view.

-Running through the nave is a ‘spine’ of tiles (some salvaged, but mostly new), flanked with new wooden tongue and groove floorboards.
+Running through the nave is a ‘spine’ of tiles (some salvaged, but mostly new) flanked by new wooden tongue and groove floorboards – installed by the FoFC in 2018 to replace the original stone floor, most of which was lifted and stolen after the church was closed and abandoned in 1959.

-Set in the boards are six inspection hatches, put there by the FoFC to reveal the joists underneath – they are the medieval timbers from the roof which Butterfield replaced as part of his restoration project, but obviously decided they were in good enough condition to reuse.
-His Baltic pine roof timbers are still there, now backed by insulation panels as part of the 2006 restoration work.
+Set in the boards are six inspection hatches, put there by the FoFC to reveal the joists underneath – those in the nave are the medieval timbers from the roof which Butterfield replaced as part of his restoration project, but obviously decided they were in good enough condition to reuse (they remain so).
+His Baltic pine roof timbers are still there, now backed by insulation panels as part of SCDC’s 2006 restoration work.

-New glazing was installed in the nave windows in 2018, protected by black, powder coated metal guards on the outside.
+New glazing was installed in the nave windows in 2018 by the FoFC, protected by black, powder coated metal guards on the outside.
 Look closely at the design of the windows and you’ll see each is different but are mirrored in the opposite wall.

 One wonders how it could have heated such a large space, although the parson would have enjoyed its warmth.
 There never was (and still isn’t) any electricity or gas (or running water), so attending services, even after the stove was installed, must have been a pretty bleak experience in winter.